mccullaghlab/shapeGMMTorch/README.md

 After being properly fit, a shapeGMM object will have the following attributes:

 	- n_clusters	             - integer of how many clusters were used in training
 	- n_atoms                    - integer of how many atoms were in the training data
 	- n_train_frames             - integer of how many frames were in the training data
+    - train_frame_weights        - float array of frane weights used in training
 	- clusters_ids               - integer array of cluster ids for training data
 	- log_likelihood             - float log likelihood of training set
+    - train_frame_log_likelihood - float array of LLs for each frame
 	- weights                    - (n_clusters) float array of cluster weights
 	- centers	                 - (n_clusters, n_atoms, 3) float array of cluster centers/averages

 Uniform covariance specific attributes

 	- vars		       	         - (n_clusters) float array of cluster variances

 Kronecker covariance specific attributes

 	- precisions	   	         - (n_clusters, n_atoms, n_atoms) float array of cluster precisions (inverse covariances)
 	- lpdets	    	         - (n_clusters) float array of ln(det(covar))